apedano/account-service/doc/02_Kubernetes.md

 ...
 ````

+The build config is a Docker build (the option supporting native images).
+The content of the Dockerfile is the same as from  ```src/main/docker/Dockerfile.native```.
+The builds is launched from the local machine (so it has visibility on the target folder containing the built native image)
 The generated Openshift resources are

-The build config is a Docker build (the option supporting native images).
-The content of the Dockerfile is the same as from  ```src/main/docker/Dockerfile.native```

 ````yaml
 kind: BuildConfig